-The New Roads and Street Works Act require that anyone who works for, or on behalf of a utility company, is qualified for the job being carried out.
-Because of this, one qualified operative must be present on site at all times.
+The NRSWA Operative course is designed to educate operatives on the health and safety aspects of street works.
+Operatives working on behalf of a utility company must be qualified to carry out their work.
+Because of this, one qualified operative must be present on-site at all times.
 The site must also have a qualified supervisor on the site who can oversee the works.

 How long is the NRSWA Operative course?